Planning for retirement is an important step for your future. But are you planning the right way?

 Getting a raise is a great accomplishment that should be celebrated.
 However, it should also be a time for you to revisit your retirement investment strategies.

-Your higher salary gives you an opportunity to save more each month for your retirement investments or for a retirement savings account.
+Your higher salary allows you to save more each month for your retirement investments or a retirement savings account.

 Investing heavily in one sector